 At local nursing homes and rehabilitation centers, an afternoon of your company can make all the difference to someone.
 Take the opportunity to tackle a craft project or just sit and talk with a senior resident.
 If your family really wants to devote some time, you can “adopt a grandparent” and invite him/her to dinners and holiday parties.
 Below are several nursing homes that accept volunteers:

 The Cabrini Center for Nursing and Rehabilitation is looking for dedicated teens to assist with administrative and clerical work in the center’s office located at 220 E. 19th St. Volunteers must be in high school and can act as clerical assistants as the center deals exclusively with their patients at their homes.
-To volunteer, contact Sharon Norman at 212-358-6290 or email@example.com.
+To volunteer, call 212-358-6290.

-DOROT, an organization that mobilizes volunteers to improve the lives and health of the elderly and help them live independently, is looking for teens ages 14 and older to volunteer individually or with a parent/guardian.
+DOROT, an organization that mobilizes volunteers to improve the lives and health of the elderly and help them live independently, is looking for high school teens to volunteer with the teen internship program or with a parent/guardian.
 Volunteers visit the elderly, provide reading assistance for the visually impaired, help with shopping and other errands, and more.
 The organization is located at 171 W. 85th St. in the Upper West Side.
-To volunteer, contact the director of volunteer services Judith Turner at 917-441-3722 or firstname.lastname@example.org.
+To volunteer, visit dorotusa.org.

-Teens ages 15 and older (with or without a parent/guardian) can volunteer with the Jewish Association for Services for the Aged to pay friendly visits to residents of senior centers during the holidays, collect much-needed goods, and more.
-For more information, contact director of volunteer services Sarah Savago at 212-273-5291 or email@example.com.
+Volunteers of all ages (if under 18, accompanied by a parent/guardian) can volunteer with the Jewish Association for Services for the Aged to pay friendly visits to residents of senior centers during the holidays, collect much-needed goods, and more.
+For more information, contact director of volunteer services Sarah Savago at 212-273-5291 or firstname.lastname@example.org.
 For more information, visit jasa.org/volunteering.
 The Manhattan service center is located at 247 W. 37th Street, 9th Floor.

 Teenagers ages 16 and older can help out at The Carter Burden Center for the Aging in any one of its volunteer programs.
-Volunteers aid senior citizens and their families in the community through a variety of programs including grocery shopping, computer instruction/training and a Meal-on-Heels service where meals are prepared and delivered for seniors living at home.
+Volunteers aid senior citizens and their families in the community through a variety of programs including grocery shopping, computer instruction/training and a Meal-on-Heels service (younger kids around 11-12 can participate in this program as well accompanied by an adult) where meals are prepared and delivered for seniors living at home.
 Volunteers can help with the Carter Burden Luncheon Club located at 351 E. 74th Street by preparing meals in the kitchen, distributing food, and cleaning up.
 The Telefriend program is a unique service where volunteers call homebound seniors just to chat and check-in on a friendly basis.
 The Friendly Visit program works to match a volunteer with a senior who shares similar interests and hobbies so the volunteer can visit the senior at his or her home, go on walks, or just have a friendly conversation.
 The center is located at 1484 First Ave. on the Upper East Side.
-For more information on how to volunteer, contact volunteer coordinator Jany Ramirez at 212-879-7400 or firstname.lastname@example.org.
+For more information on how to volunteer, contact volunteer coordinator Rachel Becker at 212-879-7400 or email@example.com.

 Use Common Cents